 What is chin acne in cats?

-Feline chin acne is a poorly understood disorder of follicular keratinization.
+Chin acne in cats is a poorly understood disorder of follicular keratinization.
 Keratinization refers to the overproduction of keratin, a protein found in the outer layer of skin.
-If this excess keratin is trapped in the hair follicle, comedones or "blackheads" form.
-Pustules or "pimples" may form if bacteria infect the comedones.
-Feline chin acne is similar to the acne that humans get.
+If this excess keratin is trapped in the hair follicle, comedones or 'blackheads' form.
+Pustules or 'pimples' may form if bacteria infect the comedones.
+Chin acne in cats is similar to the acne that humans get.
 Cat acne is characterized by the development of folliculitis (inflammation of the hair follicles) and furunculosis (larger sores similar to 'boils').

 What causes chin acne?

 What are the clinical signs of chin acne?

-The most common clinical sign associated with chin acne is the "dirty" appearance of the chin.
+The most common clinical sign associated with chin acne is the dirty appearance of the chin.
 The lesions may appear on the chin, the lower lip and/or the upper lip.
-Careful observation will reveal the "blackheads" and infected follicles.
+Careful examination will reveal the blackheads and infected follicles.
 The lips and chin may become swollen and inflamed.
 Chronic cases may have hard, crusty lesions that are sore when touched.
 If pain is present, furunculosis is most often the cause.
 Both male and female cats can develop chin acne.

 How is chin acne diagnosed?

-Diagnosis is based on medical history and clinical signs.
+Diagnosis is generally based on medical history and clinical signs.
 Occasionally, blood and urine tests, as well as skin cultures, skin cytology (looking for bacteria/yeast or unusual cells), and culture and sensitivity tests are required.
 If the lesions do not have a typical appearance, biopsies or skin scrapings may be recommended to rule out neoplasia, immune-mediated disease.
 Sometimes dental x-rays may be taken, as an infected tooth root can mimic the clinical appearance of chin acne.